MEDEA'S TV TROPES

 Commissar Cap: Every now and then, Medea can be seen sporting a custom Gakuran Hat.
 She insists it was a gift from her adoptive granddad, an Air Force veteran from World War II, but it's unclear if she's telling the truth.
 She's never seen wearing it at the Norrington Household, and even if she did, it's unlikely Warren would've allowed her to bring anything from her past life there.

 Defiant to the End: Sort of averted.
 As Ma'at du Cronos fell beneath Medea's blade, a thunderous howl echoed through the air, and a group of wolves emerged from the shadows, led by none other than her lifelong foe, Freki du Cronos.
-Despite the bruises and blood that adorned her body, and even though she could barely stand, Medea remained unflinching as she cast aside her gloves, ready to face whatever came next.
-But to her surprise, Freki only came to claim his fallen brother's body, offering a rare moment of acknowledgement and respect.
-With a nod of begrudging congratulations, he and his crew vanished into the night, leaving Medea to savor her hard-won victory... before collapsing from sheer exhaustion.
+Covered in bruises and blood, barely able to stand, Medea stood her ground as she discarded her gloves, bracing herself for what was to come.
+But to her surprise, Freki appeared only to retrieve his fallen brother's body, offering a rare gesture of acknowledgment and respect.
+With a reluctant nod of acknowledgment, he and his crew disappeared into the night, allowing Medea a moment to bask in her well-deserved win... before collapsing from sheer exhaustion.

 Ascend to a Higher Plane of Existence: She loses her status as The Eye of Laurel at the climax of Norrington's Desire, but only because Laurel no longer perceives her as a mere ambassador or protégé.
 After Laurel ensured that Seraphim and she had become one, she appointed the first angel as the chief of the demonic hierarchy, living a double lifestyle as the angel reigning above all demons as Medea Norrington, an ordinary mortician in the human realm.

 Deconstruction: Medea's "partnership" with the Hellhound Amun, is a deconstruction of the "Becoming the Mask" trope in matters of the supernatural.
-By summoning him with her flute, Medea has twisted Amun's will, turning him into her loyal guard dog.
-Yet, in other tales, the hellhound would eventually grow accustomed to working with his summoner, and even aid her when their bond is broken.
-Not so with Amun.
-He seethes with a deep hatred for Medea, openly expressing his desire to devour her limb by limb and tear out her throat.
-Even when the spell is broken, his hatred remains unquenched, as he immediately tries to kill Medea.
-She is forced to fight back, ultimately resulting in his death.
+By summoning him with her flute, Medea has bent Amun’s will, forcing him into the role of her loyal guard dog.
+In most stories, a bond like this would evolve over time, with the hellhound eventually growing attached to their summoner and even helping them willingly once the spell was broken.
+But that’s not the case with Amun.
+He burns with an unrelenting hatred for Medea, making no secret of his desire to tear her apart, limb by limb, and rip out her throat.
+Even when the spell binding him is broken, his hatred doesn’t fade—instead, it drives him to attack her immediately.
+Medea is left with no choice but to defend herself, and their final clash ends with Amun’s death.

 Pay Evil unto Evil: She's got a strict code when it comes to justice: you do wrong by her, she's gonna do you one better and make sure you regret it.
 But her dedication to paying evil back with even eviler ends up being her Fatal Flaw (check out the entry on that for more deets).
 When someone crosses her, there's no stopping her from unleashing a righteous beating that'll leave them begging for mercy - not even the du Cronos Dynasty, who's got a price on her head, can make her think twice.

-Stone Wall: The Eye of Laurel's Umbrakinesis is ultimately only a defensive power.
+Stone Wall: The Nero Angelo's Umbrakinesis is ultimately only a defensive power.
 Her offensive abilities are nonexistent, but her defensive skills are godlike.
 Amun and/or the V7D must manage the offensive because of this...
 And then along came Seraphim...

-Earn Your Happy Ending: The Eye of Laurel has had a difficult life, but she will be the only Norrington who will live happily ever after with her newfound family.
+Earn Your Happy Ending: The Nero Angelo has had a difficult life, but she will be the only Norrington who will live happily ever after with her newfound family.

 Dark Action Girl: Much like her namesakeShe isn't just reliant on her Umbrakinesis to beat the daylights out of a target.
 Sure, her fighting style was a bit rough around the edges, but she showed some major improvements when she went head-to-head with Mia and Freki, who, unwittingly, basically taught her how to polish said rough fighting style.
 And let me tell you, she's got mad skills in self-defense.
 She puts that knowledge to use throughout the story, especially when she takes on Warren.